Cyberlorians/Articles/MaliciousActivityandSentinelP3.md

 ## Part-3: Malicious traffic in Sentinel. ##

-[Part-2](https://github.com/Cyberlorians/Articles/blob/main/MaliciousActivityandSentinelP2.md) showed us how Traffic Analytics and malicious activity in Network Watcher but we also sent our logs to Sentinels LAW.
+[Part-2](https://github.com/Cyberlorians/Articles/blob/main/MaliciousActivityandSentinelP2.md) showed us how bring together Traffic Analytics and malicious activity in Network Watcher as well as sending the logs to Sentinels LAW.
 Let's start getting into the juicy data.

 What I want you to do next is open your Sentinel workspace, navigate to Workbooks add "Azure Network Watcher" and save it.